cudy789/AMPL/docs/index.rst

 Q: Why should I use this instead of Limelight or PhotonVision?

-    A: AMPL is designed for high performance multi-camera pose estimation without sacrificing ease of use or accuracy.
+    A: MAPLE is designed for high performance multi-camera pose estimation without sacrificing ease of use or accuracy.
 Limelight and PhotonVision are focused on single-camera Apriltag pose estimation.